Sunday, May 8, 2022, 4 p.m.

 Divine Songs: Ockeghem@600

 Blue Heron, the esteemed choir from Boston directed by Scott Metcalfe, is midway through its Ockeghem@600 mission to record and perform the composer’s complete works.
 This program’s lovely Missa sine nomine a5, based on a plainchant melody, has only three movements: Kyrie, Gloria, and Credo.
-In addition to songs by Ockeghem and his contemporaries, the program also features a six-voice setting of the Salve regina by Obrecht.
+In addition to songs by Ockeghem and his contemporaries, the program also features a six-voice motet, the Salve regina by Obrecht.

 “At once cerebral, sensitive, and sensual, the ensemble exhibited perfect blend and balance in various configurations.
 Perhaps director Metcalfe above all—deserves applause for supreme self-awareness of when to deploy which voices most effectively, how to augment or anchor each other, who ought to step back while another soars.”—Boston Musical Intelligencer